lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    Reference: [RFCXXXX]

-The new OID 1.2.840.113533.7.66.16 was registered by Entrust for id-KemBasedMac in the arch 1.2.840.113533.7.66.
-Entrust registered also the OIDs for id-PasswordBasedMac and id-DHBasedMac there.
+Note that the new OID 1.2.840.113533.7.66.16 was registered by Entrust, and not by IANA, for id-KemBasedMac in the arch 1.2.840.113533.7.66.
+This was done to match the previous registrations for id-PasswordBasedMac and id-DHBasedMac which are also on the Entrust private arch.

 All existing references to {{RFC2510}}, {{RFC4210}}, and {{RFC9480}} at https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml except those in the "SMI Security for PKIX Module Identifier" registry should be replaced with references to this document.